thirdweb-dev/js/.changeset/chilled-apples-complain.md

 "@thirdweb-dev/react-core": minor
 ---

-Usage of the `useContractRead` and `useContractWrite` hooks has also changed:
+Usage of the `useContractRead` and `useContractWrite` hooks has changed:

 ```js
 const owner = "0x...";